DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

   @n     eFIFO_MODE:   Read sensor data from 512 bytes FIFO.
 Note:Read from FIFO, accelerometer, gyroscope, and temperature must all be enabled,
   @n and the internal sampling rate must be configured to be consistent.
   @return status:
-  @n      0 : Initialization sucess.
+  @n      0 : Initialization success.
   @n      -1: Interface Initialization failed(IIC or SPI).
   @n      -2: Failed to read the device ID, the ID is not 0x91
 '''